 5) Watch Out for Demos or Loaners

-When you shop for a leftover new car and see a price that seems too good to be true, ask whether or not the vehicle is previously used as a demo or loaner.
+When you shop for a leftover new car and see a price that seems too good to be true, ask whether the vehicle was previously used as a demo or loaner.

 These are vehicles that the dealership may provide to service customers to borrow when they’re having work done on their cars.
 As a result, they may have higher mileage on them.

-If you notice while test driving that the number on the odometer seems higher than you would expect for a new car, don’t hesitate to ask; the dealership legally must disclose this to you.
+If you notice while test driving that the number on the odometer seems higher than expected for a new car, don’t hesitate to ask; the dealership legally must disclose this to you.

 Generally, you’ll want to avoid buying a loaner or demo car because these cars have been registered since the dealership obtained them.
 As a result, you won’t have as long remaining on the warranty as you would if you bought a new, unregistered vehicle.

 Leftover new cars often sell for so much less than recent models because they’re just that: leftovers.
 You may find that the end-of-model-year vehicles left on the lot are not in your favorite color, or they may be an unpopular trim level that didn’t sell successfully throughout the year.

 When you shop for leftover new cars, there’s a good chance you won’t have the exact color, trim, or features you want.
 With this in mind, you should go into the buying process to avoid disappointment.

 On the other hand, if the car you’re looking at lacks a specific feature that you wanted, it can never hurt to try and negotiate with the dealership.
 If they’re desperate to move the vehicle off their lot, they might be willing to install that must-have feature for free or at a heavily discounted price.